Four Ingredient : Homemade Potato Smiles

 Table of Contents

 Potatoes are a fantastic option for baby-led weaning due to their numerous benefits.
+These potato smiles add a little bit of culinary fun!
 Firstly, they are rich in essential nutrients like vitamin C and potassium, promoting healthy growth and development.
 Potatoes are also easily digestible and gentle on the baby's stomach, making them an ideal first food.
 Their soft texture allows for easy chewing and swallowing, encouraging self-feeding skills.
 Furthermore, potatoes offer a great variety of cooking methods, allowing parents to introduce different flavours and textures to their little ones.
 Whether mashed, roasted, or steamed, potatoes provide a versatile base for introducing other healthy ingredients such as veggies or meat.
 Overall, incorporating potatoes into a baby's diet during the weaning process can provide a nutritious and delicious start to their culinary journey.

 Introducing cornflour into baby-led weaning can be an interesting and versatile addition to your little one's meals.
 Cornflour, derived from maize, is gluten-free and easy to digest, making it a suitable option for babies with sensitivities or allergies.
 By mixing cornflour with breast milk or formula, it can be used to thicken purees and create a smoother texture, perfect for transitioning from mashed to more solid foods.
 Additionally, cornflour can be used as a coating for finger foods, like vegetables or chicken, adding a crispy texture and mild flavour.
 Always ensure that the cornflour is cooked thoroughly to avoid any potential digestive issues.
 As with all new foods, start with small amounts and observe your baby's reaction.
 Get creative with cornflour and watch your little one explore new flavours and textures on their exciting journey of self-feeding.